vordimous/wellageddev/content/about/index.md

 > [WSO2](https://www.wso2.com/)

-I lead the team that builds and fosters the community of developers around the Open Source and SAAS projects at WSO2 along with the Ballerina programming language (ballerina.io).
+I lead the team that builds and fosters the community of developers around the Open Source and SAAS projects at WSO2 along with the Ballerina programming language [ballerina.io](https://ballerina.io).
 Additionally, I led the technical writers who worked on each product documentation site and the company training material, leading them to improve the developer experience for both.
 I led the team in putting on a global hackathon.
 I was a speaker at and worked the conference booth for multiple large and small events.
+I also created the [Ballerina Exercism.io track](#ballerinalang-exercismio)

 ### Lead Solutions Engineer